lowcoder-org/lowcoder/docs/build-applications/app-editor/README.md

 # App Editor

-In Lowcoder, the app editor is where you assemble components, create queries to interact with data, and publish your apps.
+In OpenFlower, the app editor is where you assemble components, create queries to interact with data, and publish your apps.
 It consists of five areas:

 1. Toolbar on top
 2. Canvas (yellow)